-God doesn’t always speak to me directly.
-When he does, though, he says just what I need to hear.
-One of these moments helped me develop my mother’s rule of Lent and led me to embrace the chaos of my own domestic church.
+God doesn’t always speak to us directly.
+When he does, though, he says just what we need to hear.
+This Lent, let God’s voice lead you to embrace the chaos of your own domestic church.

 I tend to approach Lent with my metaphorical guns blazing.
 Grand plans.
 High expectations.